 She worked up her courage and asked if she, too, could have a look.

-Vieillard-Jordi, a recent GIA graduate only a few months into her first job in the jewelry industry, got a knot in her stomach when she got a close look at the stone.
+Vieillard-Jordi, a recent GIA graduate only a few months into her first job in the jewellery industry, got a knot in her stomach when she took a close look at the stone.
 Her extensive laboratory class training told her something was off.

-Two friends – an expert at Christie’s and a director from a renowned jewelry company – strongly recommended she look into GIA, saying it would be nearly impossible for her to break into the gem and jewelry industry otherwise.
+Two friends – an expert at Christie’s and a director from a renowned jewellery company – strongly recommended she look into GIA, saying it would be nearly impossible for her to break into the gem and jewellery industry otherwise.

 “When I decide to do something or to undertake something, I choose the best, whether it’s a school or employer,” Vieillard-Jordi says.
 “Even if it means that I have to study in a language I do not speak fluently, or live far away from my husband and family.”

 So Vieillard-Jordi enrolled in GIA and moved to New York City, where she lived and immersed herself in all things gemmological.
 She loved the city, her studies at GIA and having near-instant access to the diamond district and auction houses.

 “I was one of the oldest students, and one of the most serious,” she says.
 “I was absolutely sure that the gem industry was my future and wanted to absorb all the knowledge the teachers were willing to share with us.”

 She finished her studies in 2004, earning her Graduate Gemmologist and Accredited Jewellery Professional diplomas.
 Vieillard-Jordi found a job – with the antique dealer in Geneva – almost immediately.
 Working in a small office meant she was able to learn nearly every aspect of the industry, from international trade show organisation and the Swiss import/export process, to inventory and jewellery evaluation.